Skip to content

 Cookiecutter is a library and CLI app for generating projects from templates.
 It allows taking in directories written as Jinja templates and running pre- and post-generation hooks.

-• Cookiecutter is a wrapper around a Jinja file templates; create allows for full JavaScript logic to generate contents based on provided options
+• Cookiecutter is a wrapper around a Jinja file templates; Bingo allows for full JavaScript logic to generate contents based on provided options

-• Cookiecutter always operates at the scale of one template; create provides more granular APIs for areas of features (Blocks and Presets)
+• Cookiecutter always operates at the scale of one template; Bingo’s Stratum engine provides more granular APIs for areas of features (Blocks and Presets)

-• Cookiecutter supports file changes; create additionally supports network calls and arbitrary shell scripts as outputs
+• Cookiecutter supports file changes and execution hooks; Bingo additionally supports network calls and arbitrary shell scripts as outputs

-Cookiecutter is also written in Python and is installed using tools in the Python ecosystem. create is written in TypeScript and is set up to work in the web ecosystem.
+Cookiecutter is also written in Python and is installed using tools in the Python ecosystem.
+Bingo is written in TypeScript and is set up to work in the web ecosystem.

 copier